test388/nycicarusdev/index.md

 <div class="tile">
   <h2 class="post-title">Reclaiming History</h2>
-  <p class="post-excerpt">What do Martin Luther King, Nina Simone, Issac Newton, Pablo Picasso, Sigmund Freud and thousands of other world changing figures have in common?
+  <p class="post-excerpt">What do Martin Luther King, Nina Simone, Issac Newton, Pablo Picasso, Sigmund Freud have in common?
 They are all one of us.
 We claim the history of brilliance in madness as our own.</p>
 </div><!-- /.tile -->

 <div class="tile">